rawgraphs/rawgraphs.github.io/content/learning/how-to-make-a-circle-packing/how-to-make-a-circle-packing.md

   - ""
 discover_more_description:
   - >-
-    In this guide you’ll learn how to create a bubble chart (or scatterplot).
+    In this guide you’ll learn how to create a circle packing.
     The goal is to visualize most populated cities per continent.
 background_image:
   - "0"